Jerry-ya-ya/JackAndBeanstalks/Frontend/src/assets/doc/worklog.md

 - 💥 In Angular 20, the new version outputs the build files into the browser subdirectory instead of directly under dist/frontend.
 Updated the Dockerfile to correctly copy the files.

 - Created and improved the design of the tutorial page.
 Update content on the About page.

+## 2025/08/27 ##

+- Update content on the Home page and Tutorial page.